 Now that you're eating with food allergies, it's time to collect recipes!
 Finding allergy free recipes is just one of the pieces to the puzzle of eating well with food allergies.
 It is an important piece, though, since food allergies usually cause us to cook more meals from scratch.
 Most of us need recipes to do that on a regular basis.

 That's right - I'm old school!
-Sure, many of the recipes in your favorite cookbook contain ingredients that you can't have.
+Sure, many of the recipes in your favourite cookbook contain ingredients that you can't have.
 That's okay!
 Many of the recipes can be altered to meet your needs.
 The key is choosing recipes that don't need too many substitutions.
 For example, if you're allergic to eggs, choosing a quiche or egg casserole recipe will be a challenge.
 Did you find a mouthwatering dish that calls for butter and cheese?
 You might be able to pull that off with some dairy free substitutes!

 One of my favorite cookbooks is the Better Homes and Gardens Cook Book.
 It contains all of the classic recipes, many of which are pretty easy to adapt.
 If you don't own a cookbook, I would start with this one.